fusionpbx/fusionpbx-docs/source/applications/call_recordings.rst

 * Click the eye icon on the right to view more details
 * Click the X to delete a recording
+* Click multiple check boxes to delete multiple at once.